-When the Gas Generator Indicator detects and records an exceedance (greater than 103.6% RPM), the CHECK INSTR annunciator comes on by a ground, which is provided from the inside of the indicator, through pin No. 21.
+When the Gas Generator Indicator detects and records an exceedance, the CHECK INSTR annunciator comes on by a ground, which is provided from the inside of the indicator, through pin No. 21.
 The indicator digital display will flash prior to an exceedance.